daytonaio/daytona/README.md

 How does it work?
 When executing the `daytona create` command, Daytona communicates the environment details to the selected provider, which then provisions the necessary compute resources.
 Once provisioned, Daytona sets up the environment on these resources, allowing the user to interact with the environment seamlessly.

-PProviders are independent projects that adhere to the Daytona Provider interface.
+Prroviders are independent projects that adhere to the Daytona Provider interface.
 They can be developed in nearly any major programming language.
 For more details, see [Providers](providers/readme.md)

 ### Plugins